jak2030/recurse-coding-exercise/README.md

 will generate a model located at `api/model/data/serialized/`.

-If you want to include more than one Twitter account, pass a space-delimited string for the `TWITTER_ACCOUNTS`:
+You can run the command for more than one Twitter account by passing a space-delimited string for the `TWITTER_ACCOUNTS`:

 ```
 NUM_TWEETS=100 TWITTER_ACCOUNTS="Rihanna TheEllenShow" make run_etla
 ```

+In my humble opinion, this is the hard part - I made this toy app specifically to mash up realdonaldtrump and Shakespeare, but the combinations are all a matter of taste :).

 ## Run the app